niraljp/getting-started/en/authorizing/hipchat.md

 1. Log in to your <a href="https://www.hipchat.com/sign_in" target="_blank">HipChat account </a>
 2. Click on Group Admin (You'll need admin access)
+3. Click on the Users tab
-3. Click on Add
+5. Click on Add
-4. Enter the details for a new user—for example, if your email address is alice@example.com, you can invite alice+sameroom-campfire-bot@example.com, which will go to your regular inbox
+6. Enter the details for a new user—for example, if your email address is alice@example.com, you can invite alice+sameroom-campfire-bot@example.com, which will go to your regular inbox
-5. Follow the instructions in the HipChat email to setup the "bot" user account
+7. Follow the instructions in the HipChat email to setup the "bot" user account

 ### 1. Go to your <a href="https://hipchat.com/account/api" target="_blank">HipChat Account API</a> page